andrewkchan/deepseek.cpp/README.md

 # Instructions

-deepseek.cpp requires a computer with a C++20-compatible compiler and the CUDA toolkit (including `nvcc`) to be installed.
+deepseek.cpp requires a computer with a C++20-compatible compiler.
 You'll also need a directory containing LLM safetensor weights and configuration files in huggingface format, which you'll need to convert into a `.dseek` file.
 Follow the below to download DeepSeek-V2-Lite, build `deepseek.cpp`, and run it:

 ```
 # install git LFS